top of page

 PROJECT OVERVIEW

-Weather Clock is an interactive data experience that explores how we might live in balance with nature.
+Weather Clock is an interactive data experience that visualises coexistence through pendulum inspired harmonography.

 SECTOR